gozmanthefirst/leaf/README.md

 This is a monorepo containing the different parts of an app for writing and organizing notes called Leaf.

 > [!NOTE]
 > Even though the backend is mostly complete, the frontend hasn't been built yet.
 It's coming though, so please have some patience.
-You can fork the repo and build yours too if you can't wait.

 - [Leaf](#leaf)
   - [Why?](#why)